-We weren’t happy with this classic organisation anymore and we did some research on what else is out there.
+We weren’t happy with this classic organization anymore and we did some research on what else is out there.

-How could we not only build innovative products but also be an innovative organisation for which people want to work for?
+How could we not only build innovative products but also be an innovative organization for which people want to work for?

 The result of this search was that we found Holacracy and we were very excited about it.